jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/45-japan.md

 present dynasty (A. D. 984) a Japanese bonze, by
 '
 came across the sea -->
-to
-China with
-five
-name Tiau-jan(^^)2S
-or six

-of his disciples and offered presents of more than 10 pieces of copper (bronze) ware of most delicate workmanship.

-The Emperor T'ai-tsung gave orders that he should have an audience and that he should be lodged at the T'ai-p'ing-hing-kuo temple.
+The Emperor Tai-tsung ordered that he should:
+- have an audience and
+- be lodged at the Tai-p'ing-hing-kuo temple.

-He bestowed on him a purple

-with great kindness.
+He bestowed on him a purple priest's robe and treated him with great kindness.

-(^ ^)
-same family name, and that the high of the and Li Fang and they have a ians, all were hereditary, the Emperor sighed, and in the country
-Sung K'i
+Tiaujan said that Japan:
-hearing from him that their kings formed an uninterrupted line of rulers, line of monarchs
+- had an an uninterrupted line of rulers, all of the same family name

-offices
+- had hereditary high offices

-said to his ministers
+The Emperor sighed and said to his ministers, Sung Ki and Li Fang:

+{{< q >}}
-These are merely island barbar- and even their for such a long time, form an uninterrupted hereditary succession; this officials
+These are merely island barbarians.
+Yet they have a line of monarchs for so long.
+Even their officials form an uninterrupted hereditary succession.
+This indeed is the "Way of the Ancients!"
-(^
-and treated him
-priest's robe
-is
-indeed the "Way lo
-of the Ancients»!
+{{< /q >}}

 Thus, the barbarians of a single island caused the Emperor Taitsung to sigh.
-Cannot these customs be a survival of the spirit inherited from the Tai Po who used the the doctrines of China to change barbarians?
+The Tai-Po used the the spirit of survival embodied in the doctrines of China to change barbarians.
+Were these doctrines inherited by the Japanese?